kontena/kontena/docs/using-kontena/grids.md

 To disable any previously set grid default affinity use `kontena grid update --no-default-affinity grid_name`.

-### `statsd` Server
+#### `statsd` Server

-The `kontena grid update --statsd-server HOST:PORT` option configures each host node to send stats metrics for each host node and service container to a remote statsd receiver using the UDP StatsD protocol.
+The `kontena grid create --statsd-server HOST:PORT` option configures each host node to send stats metrics for each host node and service container to a remote statsd receiver using the UDP StatsD protocol.

+This option can be changed using `kontena grid update --statsd-server`.
 To disable previously set statsd setting use `kontena grid update --no-statsd-server grid_name`.

 See the [Statistics](stats.md#exporting-stats) documentation for further details.

-### Logging options
+#### Logging options

-The `kontena grid update --log-forwarder fluentd --log-opt fluentd-server=xyz:22445` options configures each host node to send container logs to a remote log collection service.
+The `kontena grid create --log-forwarder fluentd --log-opt fluentd-server=xyz:22445` options configures each host node to send container logs to a remote log collection service.

+This option can be changed using `kontena grid update --log-forwarder --log-opt`.
 Use `kontena grid update --log-forwarder none` to disable log forwarding.

 See the [Logs](logs.md) documentation for further details.

 ## Initial Nodes